AlexGalhardo/Python-CLI-Turn-Based-RPG/README.md

 <br>
 <h3 align="center">🧙‍♂️ Python CLI RPG 🧙‍♂️</h3>

+## UPDATE 2022
+#### You can se the new TypeScript CLI RPG 2.0 version refactored from this python project here: https://github.com/AlexGalhardo/TypeScript-CLI-RPG

 ## Introduction
   - I created this program in the early days of my programming studies at the university and during [Gustavo Guanabara's Python course on YouTube](https://www.youtube.com/watch?v=S9uPNppGsGo&ab_channel=CursoemV%C3%ADdeo)